AlibabaCloudDocs/sls/intl.en-US/Data Collection/Cloud product collection/VPC flow logs/Usage notes.md

 -   Supported regions
     -   The project that stores VPC flow logs must reside in the same region as the flow log instance.
     -   The flow log feature is available for public preview.
-To use this feature, you can[submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).
+To use this feature, you can [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).

         The following table lists the regions where the flow log feature is supported.